-- 45. Haiti has also faced droughts that have exacerbated its decades-long food crisis.
-In March 2016, the United Nations Office for the Coordination of Humanitarian Affairs ("OCHA") assessed that 3.5 million were food insecure, 1.5 million were severely food insecure, 131,000 children faced global acute malnutrition, and 600,000 farmers were severely impacted by the droughts. - 46.
-Haiti's vulnerability is linked to its history of enslavement, colonisation, and debt, which has prevented it from having the necessary resources to develop State infrastructure to mitigate climate harms. - 47.
-Between political instability and a lack of funding, Haiti often struggles to respond to extreme weather events after they occur, while also lacking the resources to improve infrastructure to mitigate the harm done by such disasters.
-Furthermore, Haiti's "geographic location, lack of resources, and institutional and social fragilities. all make coping with extreme weather events difficult and, at times, infeasible.
-The IACHR has recognised that Haitians in situations of human mobility may be particularly vulnerable.
+- insecure, 131,000 children faced global acute malnutrition, and 600,000 farmers were severely impacted by the droughts.43 - 46.
+Haiti's vulnerability is linked to its history of enslavement, colonisation, and debt which prevented Haiti from having the necessary resources to develop State infrastructure to mitigate climate harms.44 - 47.
+Between political instability and lack of funding, Haiti often struggles to respond to extreme weather events after they occur, while also lacking the resources to improve infrastructure to mitigate the harm done by such disasters.
+Furthermore, the "geographic location, lack of resources, and institutional and social fragilities" all make coping with extreme weather events difficult and, at times, infeasible.
+The Inter-American Commission on Human Rights has recognised that Haitians in situations of human mobility may be particularly vulnerable.